optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - There is no autocomplete and the only way to find out which options are supported is the documentation.
-- A small typo in an option name can easily lead to the option being discarded
+- A small typo in an option name can easily lead to the option being discarded.
-- Option dictionaries can grow very big
+- Option dictionaries can grow very big.
 - The fact that option dictionaries are mutable can lead to errors, for example when a user wants to try out a grid of values for one tuning parameter while keeping all other options constant.